bnhf/apcupsd/README.md

 #      - APCUPSD_HOSTS=${APCUPSD_HOSTS} # If this is the MASTER, then enter the APUPSD_HOSTS list here, including this system (space separated)
 #      - APCUPSD_NAMES=${APCUPSD_NAMES} # Match the order of this list one-to-one to APCUPSD_HOSTS list, including this system (space separated)
       - TZ=${TZ}
+      - UPDATE_SCRIPTS=${UPDATE_SCRIPTS} # Set to true if you'd like all the apcupsd scripts and .conf file to be overwritten with the latest versions
       - SMTP_GMAIL=${SMTP_GMAIL} # Gmail account (with 2FA enabled) to use for SMTP
       - GMAIL_APP_PASSWD=${GMAIL_APP_PASSWD} # App password for apcupsd from Gmail account being used for SMTP
       - NOTIFICATION_EMAIL=${NOTIFICATION_EMAIL} # The Email account to receive on/off battery messages and other notifications (Any valid Email will work)